snitko/mmmenu/README.markdown

     `l1.add "Articles" articles_path, :paths => [[new_article_path, 'get'], [articles_path, 'post'], [articles_path, 'get']]`

 This way, the menu item will appear active even when you're on the /articles/new page.
+There's also a third array element, which must be hash.
+In it may list request_params that should match, for example:

+    `l1.add "Articles" articles_path, :paths => [[articles_path, 'get', {:filter => 'published'}]]`

+That way, only a request to "/articles?filter=published" will make this menu item active.
+Of course it doesn't matter, if the request contains some other params.
+But you can make sure it doesn't by saying something like `{:personal => nil}`

 Alernatively, you can do this:

     l1.add "Articles" articles_path, :match_subpaths => true